cloudnloud/teams/blog.md

 - **hashnode cover poster Recommended dimension is 1600 x 840**
 - **in your blog all posters can be the same youtube thumbinail size,or linkedin post size or facebook post image size**

-Watch the video to understand about how to create poster in canva.
+- Watch the video to understand about how to create poster in canva.

-**click this below image to learn detailed handson training**

 # How to design Canva Poster - Class 1